raspberrypilearning/pico-tank-sensor/en/step_2.md

 --- /task ---

 --- task ---
-Measure the distance from the sensor to the bottom of the tank.
+Measure the distance from the sensor to just above the bottom of the tank.
 You’ll use this to decide when the tank is “too empty”.
 --- /task ---